 On the other hand, many mid to large-sized companies, non-profit organizations, and startups might choose SuiteCRM for its ability to deliver an impressive amount of flexibility and functionality at a much lower price point than many of its competitors.
 Ultimately, the decision is yours.

 The CRM software market is big, and finding the right solution can be time-consuming.
-Shave hours off your software research by using our Product Selection Tool to get a free list of CRM recommendations.
+Shave hours off your software research by using our Customer Relationship Management Product Selection Tool to get a free list of CRM recommendations.
 We’ll ask you a few questions to find out what you need and then match you with five vendors that we think are a good fit.